The Bath Novel Award &

 Sallyanne Sweeney grew up in Dublin and studied English at Trinity College before completing an MPhil in American Literature at Queens’ College, Cambridge.
 After graduating she joined Watson, Little Ltd, becoming a Literary Agent in 2008 and a Director of the company in 2011.
 She joined Mulcahy Associates in 2013 and is passionate about working with debut children’s & YA authors.
 Her fiction tastes are wide-ranging, from the literary to the very commercial.
 Judge’s Q&A

-LUCY VAN SMIT for HURTS SO GOOD (YA Psychological Thriller)
+LUCY VAN SMIT for THE HURTING (YA Psychological Thriller)

-“With an incredibly strong voice and sustained suspense, HURTS SO GOOD is a YA thriller that had me at the edge of my seat from its arresting opening to the epic finale.
+“With an incredibly strong voice and sustained suspense, THE HURTING is a YA thriller that had me at the edge of my seat from its arresting opening to the epic finale.
 Norwegian fjords, an abandoned wolf reservation, and dealing sensitively and powerfully with the darker side to religion and relationships – what’s not to love?” – 2015 Judge, Sallyanne Sweeney.

 Lucy Van Smit: “I’ve always loved thrillers and wanted to write about a girl who must choose between the love of her life, and being able to live with herself.
 Entering the Bath Children’s Novel Award fired me up to finish my manuscript.
 I was in Kilarney, on the Robert McKee’s Story seminar, when I got long-listed, and had a week to send in the full manuscript.
 Each day, I studied ten hours with McKee, and edited through the night, finishing at 05.30 on the final Sunday, only to find the WiFi wouldn’t send the file!
 The shortlist knocked me out, especially as young, and adult, judges read your work.
 They characterised my story as ‘a daring, wolfish Nordic Noir.”

 Lucy lives in London with her husband and teenage son.
 As a TV producer, she has made documentaries about writers including Ian McEwan and Martin Amis, but always had the feeling she was a writer too.
-After her 10+ novel, Invisible by Day, won the first SCWBI Slushpile Competition, Lucy took an MA in Creative Writing at Bath Spa University, where she began writing Hurts So Good.
-Lucy is now represented by 2015 judge, literary agent Sallyanne Sweeney and Hurts So Good has been acquired by Barry Cunningham at Chicken House books for publication in 2018
+After her 10+ novel, INVISIBLE BY DAY, won the first SCWBI Slushpile Competition, Lucy took an MA in Creative Writing at Bath Spa University, where she began writing THE HURTING.
+Lucy is now represented by 2015 judge, literary agent Sallyanne Sweeney and THE HURTING has been acquired by Barry Cunningham at Chicken House books for publication in 2018

 Read Lucy’s book deal interview here